 Many Pagans are solitary practitioners, either by choice or by necessity.
 But a lot of Pagan activities for Ostara are designed for large groups.
 In 2014 and 2015 I wrote a series of rituals for those working alone on the Wheel of the Year.
 Every year they’re near the top of the list of most popular posts – here’s the Ostara ritual.

 But maybe you don’t want to do a ritual.
 Or perhaps you’re part of a group that holds its rituals on the Saturday nearest the holiday and you don’t want to do a second ritual.
-Here are eight things you can do to celebrate Imbolc as a solitary Pagan.
+Here are eight things you can do to celebrate Ostara as a solitary Pagan.

 1. Learn about the Goddess Ostara

 At the last High Day we had it easy.
 There’s tons of material on the Goddess Brighid, both ancient and modern.
 On Ostara?
 Not so much.

 What we know is that Ostara (or Eostre) is a Germanic Goddess of the Dawn, who may or may not have been associated with Spring.
 The early English Christian monk Bede (673 – 735) is our only source for the connection, which is where the English name for the Christian holy day Easter comes from.

 In The Stations of the Sun (1996), historian Ronald Hutton says:

 It is therefore quite possible to argue that Bede’s Eostre was a Germanic dawn-deity who was venerated, appropriately, at this season of opening and new beginnings.
 It is equally valid, however, to suggest that the Anglo-Saxon ‘Estor-monath’ simply meant ‘the month of opening’ or ‘the month of beginnings’, and that Bede mistakenly connected it with a goddess who either never existed at all, or was never associated with a particular season but merely, like Eos and Aurora, with the dawn itself.